 - While coals continue to burn, gather all toppings together.

 - Flip and sprinkle the top of the burgers with salt and pepper.
-Cook the burgers on the second side for two minutes.
+Cook the burgers on the flip side for two minutes.

 - Top the burgers with a slice of cheese to melt.
 Close the lid for a minute or two.
 When the cheese is melted, the burgers will be done.
 Set aside to rest.